National News

-Tejashwi Yadav said Nitish Kumar is not demanding centre to declare flood a national disaster.
+Tejashwi Yadav said Nitish Kumar is not demanding Centre declare the flood a national disaster.

-Drawing a comparison to 2008 Kusaha embankment breach, Tejashwi Yadav noted that during that time, the UPA government, led by PM Dr Monmohan Saingh, quickly provided Rs 1000 crore in financial assistance and adequate food grains to help flood-affected people.
+Drawing a comparison to the 2008 Kusaha embankment breach, Tejashwi Yadav noted that during that time, the UPA government, led by PM Dr. Manmohan Singh, quickly provided Rs 1000 crore in financial assistance and adequate food grains to help flood-affected people.

-Tejashwi Yadav continue his critique of Bihar Chief Minister Nitish Kumar by bringing up past allegations regarding the mismanagement of food grains during the 2008 Kosi flood disaster.
+Tejashwi Yadav continues his critique of Bihar Chief Minister Nitish Kumar by bringing up past allegations regarding the mismanagement of food grains during the 2008 Kosi flood disaster.

-“The Nitish Kumar government had requested 1 lakh ton of food grans from the central government but the UPA government led by PM Manmohan Singh, provided 1.25 lakh tons.
-NItish Kumar save the surplus food grain and allegedly used it for political gainsduring the 2010 assembly elections, taking undue credit for the relief measures,” he said.
+“The Nitish Kumar government had requested 1 lakh ton of food grains from the central government, but the UPA government led by PM Manmohan Singh provided 1.25 lakh tons.
+Nitish Kumar saved the surplus food grain and allegedly used it for political gains during the 2010 assembly elections, taking undue credit for the relief measures,” he said.

 Tejashwi Yadav further criticized the current NDA government in Bihar for failing to adequately address the recurring issue of flood damage caused by embankment and dam breaches.
 He stated that the state government should he held accountable for these failures and provide explanations for the lack of permanent solutions.

 “During the Kusaha embankment tragedy, Lalu Prasad Yadav had distributed 1 lakh Sari-Dhoti sets to flood-affected victims.
-Additionally, he donated Rs 1 crore, which he had won on “Kaun Banega Karorpati” (KBC), as well as his one-month salary to help those affected by the floods.
+Additionally, he donated Rs 1 crore, which he had won on “Kaun Banega Crorepati” (KBC), as well as his one-month salary, to help those affected by the floods.
 Indian Railway and IRCTC employees also contributed their one-day salaries,” he said.

-“Lalu Prasad Yadav has also arranged 25 railway tankers with each had a 20,000-liter capacity to supply clean potable water, along with sending one lakh bottles of Rail Neer water to assist the victims,” Yadav said.
+“Lalu Prasad Yadav has also arranged 25 railway tankers, with each a 20,000-liter capacity, to supply clean potable water, along with sending one lakh bottles of Rail Neer water to assist the victims,” Yadav said.

 Also Read: Bihar Chief Minister asked officials to take the help of IAF to airdrop food packets.